The ears comprise three anatomical sections; the outer ear

 Beyond the eardrum is an air filled space known as the middle ear or tympanic cavity.
 This space houses the ossicles – a group of three tiny bones that link the outer and inner ear.

 These bones are the smallest in the human body and their job is to pass the vibrations of the eardrum through the middle ear to the inner (sensory) part of the ear.

-Because of their distinctive shapes, these bones are sometimes called the “hammer”, “anvil” and “stirrup”.
-They are also commonly referred to by their equivalent Latin names: malleus, incus, and stapes respectively.
-The malleus (or “hammer”) is partially embedded in the eardrum and is responsible for transferring the eardrum vibrations to the remaining ossicles.
+Because of their distinctive shapes, these bones are sometimes called the 'hammer', 'anvil' and 'stirrup'.
+They are more commonly referred to by their Latin names: malleus, incus, and stapes respectively.
+The malleus (or 'hammer') is partially embedded in the eardrum and is responsible for transferring the eardrum vibrations to the remaining ossicles.

 The middle ear cavity is also connected to the back of the throat by a passage called the Eustachian tube.
-This passage helps to keep the pressure of the air in the middle ear equal to that of the outside world.
-The tube is opened naturally by swallowing or yawning, for example, to enable this to happen.
+This passage helps to keep the pressure of the air in the middle ear equal to that of the outside world when the tube is opened naturally by swallowing or yawning, for example.
 In this way, the ear drum has equal pressure on either side and is able to work at its best.
 Many people experience an unpleasant sensation in their ears when flying, and need to swallow from time to time to help equalise the pressure across their eardrums.